 Please note: When changing your password you will need to change it on all the connected devices.

-Visit the website for more help and advice using wireless.
+Visit the website, log in and search for more help and advice using wireless.

 For details of which other Universities use eduroam, visit the eduroam website.